SPQR Restaurant Review, San Francisco

 Posted by Foodnut.com

 SPQR is an Italian osteria, located in Pacific Heights, that serves wine and more casual food than their popular sister restaurant A16 in the Marina district.
 According to Wikipedia, “SPQR is an initialism from a Latin phrase, Senatus Populusque Romanus (“The Senate and the People of Rome” or “The Senate and Roman People”), referring to the government of the ancient Roman Republic”.
 Executive Chef, Matthew Accarrino, prepares “sophisticated, yet soulful, Italian cuisine using the best local ingredients, traditional and modern cooking techniques delivered in a relaxed and fun atmosphere.”
-Our last visit was at the end of 2010.
+Our last visit was in the middle of 2013.

 Decor, Vibe – The place is small with no a lot of space between tables.
 It is located in the trendy Fillmore street shopping district.
 SPQR has counter seating for those without reservations.
 Diners included many couples, small groups, small families, with most people in their 30′s and 40′s.